Jamespino20/lexiconforge/README.md

 3. Build the Project:
    If you're using an IDE, you can import the project directly and build it from there.
-Otherwise, you can use Maven or Gradle to build the project.
+Otherwise, you can use Ant to build the project:

-   Maven (in the root directory): mvn clean install

-   Gradle (in the root directory): gradle build
+   java -jar "LexiconForge.jar"

-4. Run the Application:
+5. Run the Application:
    After the build completes successfully, you can run LexiconForge with the following command: java -jar LexiconForge.jar